keu/docs/software/ac-support-policy.md

 ### End of maintenance date

-Maintenance is discontinued the last day of the month for a given version.
-For example, if the maintenance window for a version of Astronomer Certified is January - June of a given year, that version will be maintained by Astronomer until the last day of June.
+Maintenance is discontinued on the last day of the month for a given version.
+For example, if the maintenance window for a version of Astronomer Certified is January - June of a given year, that version is maintained by Astronomer until the last day of June.

 ## Astronomer Certified lifecycle schedule